West Bromwich Albion F.C.: Badge

-The coat of arms of West Bromwich has featured intermittently on Albion team shirts.

 Albion's main club badge dates back to the late 1880s, when club secretary Tom Smith suggested that a throstle (song thrush) sitting on a crossbar be adopted for the badge.
+The people of West Bromwich had often been referred to as Throstles.
+The reason for this was a jokey reference to the sound of donkeys kept on the heath.
+People of Birmingham at the same time were referred to as "Buttons".
+FW Hackwood's History of West Bromwich has further details as do many contemporary newspaper reports of the 1880s.
 The badge has been subject to various revisions since then.
 It has always featured a throstle, usually on a blue and white striped shield, although the crossbar was replaced with a hawthorn branch at some point after the club's move to the Hawthorns.
-The throstle was chosen because the public house in which the team used to change kept a pet thrush in a cage.
-It also gave rise to Albion's early nickname, the Throstles.
-The hawthorn bush is also a favourite bush of throstles, which were regularly seen on the pre-stadium estate and local area.
 As late as the 1930s, a caged throstle was placed beside the touchline during matches and it was said that it only used to sing if Albion were winning.
 In 1979, an effigy of a throstle was erected above the half-time scoreboard of the Woodman corner at the Hawthorns, and was returned to the same area of the ground following redevelopment in the early 2000s.

 In 1975, a version of the badge (on a roundel rather than a shield) was granted by the College of Arms to the Football League for licensing to the club.
 The badge was described in heraldic blazon as, "On a roundel paly of thirteen argent and azure a mistle thrush perched on a raspberry branch leaved and fructed proper."
 This is the only known occasion on which the branch has been described as a raspberry branch rather than a hawthorn branch: Rodney Dennys, the officer of arms responsible, may have been imperfectly briefed.